Computer history - 2013

 In January 2013, Pervasive Software was acquired by Actian.

-In February 2013, Hewlett-Packard announced it will no longer offer VoodooPC products and closed the website.
+In February 2013, Hewlett-Packard announced it would no longer offer VoodooPC products and closed the website.

-GameSpy announced it was no longer going to be updating its site on February 21, 2013.
+GameSpy announced it would no longer be updating its site on February 21, 2013.

 Belkin purchased the Linksys brand of networking equipment from Cisco on March 15, 2013.